moar55/se-mini-project/README.md

 ##Please update to node v6+
 I am using the nodemailer module for password recovery which only works with node v6+ .However if you can't possibly update you can refer to the older commit "major bug fix".
-Either way I want my bonus :joy:

 ###Files/Folders you will need to create:
 - uploads folder for temp upload (it should be created automatically by node according to my code).